Steviggio/Projet-5-modifications-et-tests-pour-optimisation/issues.md

 - [X] Alt attributes missing for some imgs*

 * <mark><bold> Elements annoted with '*' are appearing in an other category </bold></mark>

+## General issues from mentor guide :

+- [ ] optimisation of images
+- [ ] meta description between 50 and 160 letters
+- [ ] adding a Rich Snippet for the localization of the photograph
+- [ ] metas for socials like Twitter Cards and OpenGraph

+- [ ] deleting the jQuery and remplacing it with a JS galery
+- [ ] minifying JS and CSS codes
+- [ ] erasing unnecessary code in joined files(Bootstrap and Co)
+- [ ] Key words related to the activity and position added